SinisterRectus/JC2MP-Wingsuit/README.md

 # JC2MP-Wingsuit
 Wingsuit script for Just Cause 2 Multiplayer.
 Showcases client-sided, player velocities and depth-tested rendering.

+Press Q to toggle between third and first person camera.

 If superman mode is not enabled:
 - Double-tap Shift to activate while skydiving or parachuting.
-Double-tap Ctrl to deactive,
+Double-tap Ctrl to deactive.
-- While gliding, use your grapple key to pull yourself along the ground
+- While gliding, use your grapple key to pull yourself along the ground.

 If superman mode is enabled:
 - Double-tap Shift to activate.
 Double-tap Ctrl to deactivate.